Tanz0rz/haxe-fmod/extension/README.md

 Lone C++ blocks have no language selector on fmod.com, so the extension adds one with a C++ tab and the Haxe tab.
 The format of the example files is documented at the top of `ci/haxe-examples.py`.

+Clicking the toolbar icon opens the FMOD API reference.
 The extension asks for no permissions beyond running on fmod.com documentation pages and makes no network requests.
 The data ships inside the package.

 ## Test